-Go here to see my fall decor from years past.
+Go here to see more fall decorating ideas.
 And here are the links for the tour.
 Just click on the blog name to hop over and be inspired by all of the extremely talented bloggers in this group.

 If you’re new here, sign up for email here or follow along here so you don’t miss a thing: